IsAvaible/abalo/README.md

 The documentation can be found in the `dossier` directory.
 It contains the following files:
 - [BRANCHING.md](dossier/BRANCHING.md): Contains the branching strategy used in the project
 - [M1.md](dossier/M1.md): Contains the documentation for the first milestone
+- [M2.md](dossier/M2.md): Contains the documentation for the second milestone
+- [M3.md](dossier/M3.md): Contains the documentation for the third milestone
+- [M4.md](dossier/M4.md): Contains the documentation for the fourth milestone
+- [M5.md](dossier/M5.md): Contains the documentation for the fifth milestone